James H. Piles

-James H. Piles was a teacher, school principal, lawyer, and state legislator in Mississippi.
+James H. Piles was an African-American teacher, school principal, lawyer, and state legislator in Mississippi.

 He was born c.
 1842 in Springfield, Ohio, and before attending Oberlin College, worked as a barber.
-He left Mississippi after Reconstruction ended and worked in Washington D.C. and Memphis, Tennessee.
+He left Mississippi after Reconstruction ended and worked in Washington, D.C., and Memphis, Tennessee.

 He represented Panola County in the Mississippi House of Representatives from 1870 to 1875 as a Republican.
 He served as Assistant Secretary of State in 1875.